 The Muscle Condition Score chart will help you find out whether your cat is losing too much muscle.

+Use an online calculator to find out how much to feed your cat.
 To lose weight, your cat needs to eat fewer calories than it burns.

-This is the fastest and easiest way to get started with a weight loss diet.
+An online calculator is the fastest and easiest way to get started with a weight loss diet.

 Subtract your “person weight” from your “person holding cat” weight to find your cat’s weight.